Updated September 2019

-In just two relatively short years, Kubernetes has laid waste to its fellow competitors in the battlefield of container orchestration.
+In the last few years, Kubernetes has laid waste to its fellow competitors in the battlefield of container orchestration.
 Sadly, Docker Swarm hasn’t been a major contender since 2016 and, like AWS, admitted defeat by pledging K8s support and integration.

 Since Kubernetes has skyrocketed to popularity as the container solution of choice, here’s a comprehensive list of all the tools that complement K8s to further enhance your development work.